 The Great Barrier Reef Marine Park Authority works closely with Aboriginal and Torres Strait Islander Traditional Owner groups to develop and maintain Sea Country Partnerships.

-The Heritage Strategy outlines actions to identify, assess and monitor the Great Barrier Reef Marine Park's heritage values, to develop a heritage register and propose heritage management plans.
+The Great Barrier Reef Heritage StrategyOur heritage strategy outlines actions to identify, assess and monitor the Great Barrier Reef Marine Park's heritage values.